Amineptine: Immunological

-In 1989, Sgro and colleagues at the Centre de Pharmacovigilance in Dijon reported a case of anaphylactic shock in a woman who had been taking amineptine.
+A case of anaphylactic shock in a woman who had been taking amineptine has been reported.

 Pharmacology

 Pharmacodynamics

 Amineptine inhibits the reuptake of dopamine and, to a much lesser extent, of norepinephrine.
 In addition, it has been found to induce the release of dopamine.
 However, amineptine is much less efficacious as a dopamine releasing agent relative to D-amphetamine, and the drug appears to act predominantly as a dopamine reuptake inhibitor.
 In contrast to the case for dopamine, amineptine does not induce the release of norepinephrine, and hence acts purely as a norepinephrine reuptake inhibitor.
 Unlike other TCAs, amineptine interacts very weakly or not at all with the serotonin, adrenergic, dopamine, histamine, and muscarinic acetylcholine receptors.
 The major metabolites of amineptine have similar activity to that of the parent compound, albeit with lower potency.

 No human data appear to be available for binding or inhibition of the monoamine transporters by amineptine.